andrewbramwell/touch-of-thai/src/content/blog/canitiem-saxa.md

 ## Terms & Conditions:

--   This promotion is valid on Thursday mornings only.
+-   This promotion is valid on Wednesday mornings only.
 -   Cannot be combined with other offers or promotions.
 -   Subject to availability.

-Embrace the serene ambiance of "A Touch of Thai" and enjoy exceptional savings every Thursday morning.
+Embrace the serene ambiance of "A Touch of Thai" and enjoy exceptional savings every Wednesday morning.
 We look forward to pampering you soon.